 7.1 Market development

-This is a secondary business intensive strategy that the company can use for corporate growth.
+This [vague “this”; this what?] is a secondary business intensive strategy that the company can use for corporate growth.
 The main goals of this growth strategy are to penetrate a new market.
 One of the main techniques under this strategy entails coordinating with governments to ensure citizens can access online social networks globally (Shih, 2016).
-This strategy is deemed to yield results because it aligns the company’s vision with its mission statement, which entails expansion through a global market penetration.
+This strategy is deemed to yield results because it aligns the company’s vision with its mission statement [what is the company’s “vision”?
+What is the company’s “mission statement”?
+Documentation needed here], which entails expansion through a global market penetration.
 This form of global market reach will maximize efficiency and effectiveness of the corporation, hence enhancing the organization’s cost leadership generic strategies.

 7.2 Diversification

 Diversification can be used as a supportive intensive strategy for the company’s growth.
 The main goal of this growth strategy is to initiate new corporate ventures.
 For, instance, the company successfully bought Oculus VR to improve virtual reality technology which can be combined with the social media website services.
 By applying this intensive growth strategy, the company can establish or purchase new businesses and subsidiaries to foster market reach and increase revenues.
+[The information provided in this paragraph, pertaining to diversification (what is it?) and Oculius VR needs to be documented by reference to sources]

 7.3 Product development

-This is another growth intensive strategy, which can be applied in the social media business.
+This [vague “this”; this what?] is another growth intensive strategy, which can be applied in the social media business.
 Product development strategy can be aimed at offering and developing new means of growing the business.
 For instance, the company can develop new mobile applications to complement its social networking websites, which are conveniently accessible through web browsers.
 By using this strategy, new products will attract more advertisers and individual users hence improving the company’s revenue.
+[The information presented in this paragraph needs to be supported by documentation]

 7.4 Consistent focus on user experience

-User experiencing can be fostered by striking a balance between customization and standardization of the website.
-This is an uncompromised technique which results in the corporation becoming a popular social media site in a couple of years (Pfeffer, 2015).
-Customization gives consumers a chance to conveniently interact with the system and features based on their tastes and preferences.
-When a product caters for an individual’s needs, they tend to be loyal to the product/service due to the sense of control
+User experiencing [experiences?] can be fostered by striking a balance between customization and standardization of the website.
+This [vague “this”; this what?] is an uncompromised technique which results in the corporation becoming a popular social media site in a couple of [?] years (Pfeffer, 2015).
+Customization gives consumers a chance to conveniently interact with the system and features based on their tastes and preferences [provide a documented example?].
+When a product caters for an individual’s needs, he or she [pronoun/antecedent agreement] tend to be loyal to the product/service due to the sense of control

-7.5 New means of monetization
+7.5 New means of monetization [?]

-Focusing on revenues generated through advertisement is a limitation for the organization (Kuratko, 2015).
-Therefore, it is essential to experiment with distinct strategies to utilize new means of monetizing periodically.
-Mobile use monetization can be an efficient move towards revenue maximization.
-This can be a vital move in profit maximization as it is expected to increase the company’s revenue by approximately 63%.
+Focusing on revenues generated through advertisement is a limitation for the organization [why is it a limitation?
+You need to explain./discuss this idea] (Kuratko, 2015 [incorrect parenthetical citation; should be Kuratko et al]).
+Therefore, it is essential to experiment with distinct strategies to utilize new means of monetizing periodically Explain?
+Give an example?].
+Mobile use monetization [what does this expression mean?] can be an efficient move towards revenue maximization.
+This [vague “this”; this what?] can be a vital move in profit maximization as it is expected to increase the company’s revenue by approximately 63%. [what is your source for this information?]

 7.6 Acquisition